MissouriMRDT/Autonomy_Software_Python/README.md

 IDE:

-[Visual Studio Code](https://code.visualstudio.com/) w/ Python extension installed Use the settings.json located in .vscode/settings.json or at least mimic some of the settings (the linting/formatting will help greatly!)
+[Visual Studio Code](https://code.visualstudio.com/) w/ Python extension installed.
+Use the settings.json located in .vscode/settings.json or at least mimic some of the settings (the linting/formatting will help greatly!)

 Version Control: